 Exploring the Arts

-Opportunities for students to participate in the arts continue to grow with 86 percent of middle school students participating in fine arts courses during the school year and 41 percent of high school students participating in fine art classes.
-All elementary students in WCS receive art and music classes from certified art and music specialists.
-The district’s strings programs have been recognized as the fastest growing in the United States.
+Opportunities for middle and high school students to participate in the arts continue to grow with 86 percent of middle school students participating in fine arts courses during the school year and 41 percent of high school students participating in fine art classes.
+The district’s strings programs have been recognized as among the fastest growing in the United States.

 Fine Arts Events in WCS